maroine-soprano/RadarNest/README.md

 make download-model

 # 4. Launch the full stack (MongoDB, backend, frontend, LLM via llama.cpp, FastAPI)
-If you encounter any issues while using 'python3', update the Makefile to use 'python' instead. make up
+  (#if you encounter any issues while using 'python3', update the Makefile to use 'python' instead.) make up

 # 5. Load sample marketing data into MongoDB